Air Ambulances: What You Need to Know

 Here are some questions consumers often have when it comes to air ambulance flights.
 You can also call the Office of the Montana State Auditor, Commissioner of Securities and Insurance at (800) 332-6148 for further assistance.

 - Provider network: It’s important to know which air ambulance providers are “in-network” under your insurance policy or employee benefit plan.
 In-network providers agree to accept a set allowable amount as payment in full, but you are typically still responsible for any deductibles, copays, and coinsurance.
 Most Montanans live within range of an in-network provider.
-“Out-of-network” providers have not agreed to the allowable amount, and will require you to pay the balance of the charged amount left over after your insurer or plan pays its portion.
-This is often referred to as a “balance bill,” and can reach tens of thousands of dollars.
+“Out-of-network” providers have not agreed to the allowable amount.
+Under MCA 33.2.2302, your insurer will assume responsibility and notify the air ambulance company of the assumption of any balance in excess of the allowed amount not later than the date the insurer issues payment for your air ambulance services.

 - Cost sharing: Regardless of whether you use an in-network or out-of-network air ambulance provider, you’ll still likely be responsible for your usual cost sharing obligations under the policy.
 These include your deductible amount, any copayments, and any coinsurance (a percentage of the amount owed after deductible and copayments).
 Even with an in-network provider, you may still have a significant out-of-pocket expense.